ITHwang/unix/7-network.md

 ## 3. /etc/services
 - description: a file which specifies the ports that the servers listen on for incoming client requests.
-- The file will typically include the service name, port/protocol, any aliases, and comments.
+- The file will typically include <u>the service name, port/protocol, any aliases, and comments.</u>
 - example
 ```bash
 netstat         15/tcp